Mosca42/WorldProtector/README.md

 # Introduction

 WorldProtector is a mod allows you to protect your constructions on your servers, it's based on the same principle as the plugin WorldGuard but with several differences at command level.

 # Features

-The Region Stick allows you to mark an area (cuboid) for which you can then specify a name.
+The Region Marker allows you to mark an area (cuboid) for which you can then specify a name.
 For this region it is possible to apply flags that prevent certain actions/events to protect it.
+It is also possible to add players to the regions, which are then not affected by the flags.
+This can be done with commands but also with the Region Stick and Flag Stick items.

 ## Commands